 Aside from the visuals on a grand scale, there are also the visuals on a deeper level.
 Everything looks Star Wars.
 The rough and worn-in weapons and vehicles.
 The Aurebesh writing on surfaces and screens.
 Even the lasers themselves, and the impact off different materials looks Star Wars.
 Of course, the looks don't mean anything if it doesn't sound right.
 Thankfully the game does that right as well.
 TIE Fighters screaming through the air.
 Chaotic blaster fire from numerous places.
 The ee-unk of the AT-AT as it walks.
 The memorable score from the films.
 The comms instructions and soldier commands.
 It all feels right.
 The only place it doesn't is the heroes and villains, and the voices they have.
 They sound close to the original voices, but there is enough difference to them that it sounds off.
 The same can be said of DICE's original score that sometimes intersperses the film score.

 Of course, a game can look good and sound great, but unless it has great gameplay it isn't going to hold interest for long.
 Depending on how you feel a game should be, this will vary.
 The game has a more arcade feel to it in terms of gameplay.
 One main weapon, one charge card, and two star cards.
 There are also item pickups scattered across the maps.
 The weapons have set categories, so the stats between weapons of the same category don't vary too much.
 The charge cards are abilities of sorts, such as giving the weapon a damage increase or reducing its cooldown time.
 The star cards are where the grenades, secondary weapons, and jumpack are located, and you are allowed two of these.
 Once you unlock the second hand, you'll be able to have two star cards and charge card as your main hand, and a set in reserve that you can swap to on the respawn screen.
 The charge cards are powered by charges, and each individual charge card comes with 25 charges once bought.
 Extra charges can either be bought with credits earned, or found on the maps with one equipped.
 Once you reach level fifteen, the trait cards become available.
 These cards are separate from the hand, and stay active at all times.
 These cards act as perks.
 You will always stay at level 1, which gives a small boost in the chosen trait.
 Getting a killstreak will level up the trait, which increases the boosts active.
-Get killed yourself and you'll get knocked down a level.
+Get killed yourself and you'll get knocked down to level one.
 All of this combines to give decent options for customising a loadout without overwhelming anyone.

 In terms of actually playing, it is fun.
 You'll be a soldier with your loadout, looking to attack or defend the objectives, searching out item pickups to give you an advantage, and hopefully get a vehicle, whether ground or air.
 Speeder bikes on Endor are actually on the map to get on to, and not within a pickup.
 And it's the speeder bikes which feel the most awkward to control.
 Rather than soldier and AT-ST's, where pushing forward makes you go forward, it instead applies throttle like in air vehicles.
 Yes, this allows you to control speed, but it doesn't need it when the analogue sticks can control such momentum anyway.
 Of course, PC players only have buttons, but so long as the speed wasn't set too high, it wouldn't matter so much.
 Other than that, everything else controls fine.
 But getting in an air vehicle will sometimes become annoying when you almost instantly get shot down.
 Just like with spawning.
-There are no visible spawn points for you to pick and choose from, so you just randomly plonked on the map.
+There are no visible spawn points for you to pick and choose from, so you just get randomly plonked on the map.
 If it so happens you spawn right in the middle of a heated battle, good luck surviving more than a few seconds.